D-Locke/PhenoAnalysis/README.md

 * parallelize object initialization

 ### Future:
+* use of multiple signal event files (like background)
 * avoid having to edit core code for new processes, observables etc.
 * add pdf report generation, with cut-flow tables
 * improve speed by using iterators